Facebook executives ignored warnings, deflected blame as scandals mounted, report says

 Definers Public Affairs didn't immediately responded to requests for comment.

 Internally, Facebook was dealing with a number of issues, including whether to boot Donald Trump from the social network in 2015 after he called for a "total and complete shutdown" on Muslims entering the US, the paper reported.
-Separately, Sandberg was angry yelled at Facebook security chief Alex Stamos, who has since left the company, at a board meeting after she found out that his team looking into potential election meddling by Russian trolls without approval.
+Separately, Sandberg was angry with Facebook security chief Alex Stamos, who has since left the company, after she found out that his team was looking into potential election meddling by Russian trolls without approval.
+In 2017, when he told the board of directors the company hadn't contained the Russian interference on the platform, she apparently felt betrayed.

 "You threw us under the bus!" she reportedly yelled at Stamos.